New Appointment System

 Urgent Appointments

-Urgent, same-day GP appointments and all treatment room appointments will continue to be booked in the usual way.
+Urgent, same-day GP appointments and all treatment room appointments will continue to be booked by telephone, in the usual way.

 Routine Appointments

-For all routine appointments, an e-consult will need to be completed.
+For all routine appointments, an online consultation request will need to be completed.
 The link for this is below and can be found on our homepage.
-Once an e-consult has been submitted, it will be reviewed by one of our health navigators and if required a GP.
+Once an online consultation has been submitted, it will be reviewed by one of our health navigators and if required a GP.

 After this, there are a number of different outcomes that are possible.
 You may be sent a booking link via the NHS app or by text message.
 This will allow you to book a specific appointment with a clinician.
 This could be a face-to-face or telephone appointment and may be with a GP, pharmacist, physiotherapist or other suitable clinician.
 Where appropriate your problem may be resolved by text message or phone call with the triaging GP.